 INTRODUCTION

-Recognising that a major factor in the operation of a VTS is the competence of its personnel, IMO Resolution A.857(20) Guidelines for Vessel Traffic Services states:
+Recognising that a major factor in the operation of a VTS is the competence of its personnel, IMO Resolution A.857(20) Guidelines for Vessel Traffic Services states, inter-alia, that the Contracting Government or Governments or the competent authority should:

-.
+establish appropriate qualifications and training requirements for VTS operators, taking into consideration the type and level of services to be provided (Annex 1, paragraph 2.2.2.9); and

+ensure that provisions for the training of VTS operators are available (Annex 1, paragraph 2.2.2.10).

+Further, the resolution states that the competent authority should “Subject to their own national and local requirements and constraints, authorities will need to establish training requirements for their VTS operators.
+Authorities will also need to set specific knowledge, skill and personal suitability standards which operators must meet.”
+(Annex 2, paragraph 2.2.1)

 Recognising that a major factor in the operation of a VTS is the competence of its personnel, IMO Resolution XXXX(XX) Guidelines for Vessel Traffic Services states: